n3o-Bhushan/Data-Pipeline/README.md

 # Data-Pipeline
-A data pipeline to ingest data from (Elastic/Flume/Kibana/Logstash) sender on different hosts.
+A data pipeline to ingest data from Twitter API or (Elastic/Flume/Kibana/Logstash) sender on different hosts.
 Processes the data using kafka and Spark and stores it into document store or columnar.

 * Data ingestion - ElasticSearch/Flume/Kibana
 * Stream processing - Kafka and Spark